outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - tie specific queries (content) to solution automation workflows (structure) that generate or apply them optimally

   - apply information organization methods as solution aggregation methods
+    - solutions act as organizing relevance in contrast to problem structures of randomness
+    - information organizes itself according to various metrics like energy-sharing (efficiency) & energy ratios (balance)
+    - structures generating randomness can be used as a default data source for identifying problem causes

   - make interface query output diagram